Best Wood For Smoking Pork

-Let us take a look at some of the woods we recommend for smoking pork.
+Let us take a look at some of the woods we recommend for smoking pork ribs and Boston butts.

 Orange wood is an interesting choice for smoking pork as it can lead to a very unique flavor and aroma for the meat.
 Like the fruit, the orange tree’s wood has a natural citrus flavor that can infuse deep into the meat if you smoke pork over orange wood.
 Accompanied by a light, smoky flavor, this citrus punch can add an entirely new dimension to your smoked pork.